alufolie91/proton-ge-custom/README.md

 - https://github.com/doitsujin/dxvk

 Philip is the creator of DXVK and a heavy contributor of VKD3D.
-He also put up a lot of my bug reporting for Warframe years ago, when DXVK started.
+He also put up a lot of my bug reporting for Warframe years ago when DXVK started.

 ### HansKristian/themaister (Hans-Kristian Arntzen)